gerwld/memento-extension/SECURITY.md

 ## Permissions

-The extension requests specific permissions to enhance your Browser experience.
+The extension requests specific permissions to enhance your Browser start page experience.
 These permissions are used solely for the functionality and customization features offered by Memento.
 We do not access or transmit any personal or sensitive data.

-## Host Permissions

-Host permissions are requested to allow Memento to interact with the Browser website.
-These permissions are used exclusively for implementing features such as theme customization, notification control, and other enhancements.
-We do not use host permissions to access external websites or collect user data.

 ## Data Security